Sponsored and Co-Sponsored Bills

 | Law Codes |

-8. SB 1083 Pérez (DEM) — Noncertificated employees: disciplinary hearings: egregious misconduct.
+10. SB 1083 Pérez (DEM) — Noncertificated public school employees: private school employees: egregious misconduct: statewide data system.

 Summary: